Envisioning Organizational Change OnlineOct 25, 2021

 Envisioning Change Through Online Connection

 For years The Grove has used a variety of stakeholder-engagement activities to help clients create a common story and vision.
 Co-designing our approach with the project’s design team, we combined highly interactive exchanges exploring organizational strengths and challenges with marketplace trends and a wide range of future scenarios.
-We captured emerging content online by using Mural, a flexible digital whiteboard program, while design team members facilitated breakout meetings with stakeholders.
+We captured emerging content online using Mural, a flexible digital whiteboard program, while design team members facilitated breakout meetings with stakeholders.
 Dialogue among university stakeholders forged a strong connection and enabled them to recognize opportunities for the extension unit and the university as a whole, leaving many energized and inspired at the end of the meetings.

 Design Teams Are Key and Are the First to Enter the Change Journey